KOSASIH/KOSASIH/README.md

 - 👋 Hi, I’m @KOSASIH
-- 👀 I’m interested in computer software.
+- 👀 I’m interested in computer since.
 - 🌱 I’m currently learning build project and app.
 - 💞️ I’m looking to collaborate on developing project.
 - 📫 How to reach me kosasihg88@gmail.com